Michigan Law OUTlaws

 MLaw's LGBTQ+ Student Organization Since 1980

-Outlaws at the University of Michigan Law School
+OUTlaws at the University of Michigan Law School

 Preamble

-Outlaws is committed to a policy of inclusivity for all persons and does not discriminate on the basis of race, national origin, immigration status, age, marital status, sex, sexual orientation, gender identity, gender expression, disability, religion, height, weight, or veteran status in its membership or activities.
+OUTlaws is committed to a policy of inclusivity for all persons and does not discriminate on the basis of race, national origin, immigration status, age, marital status, sex, sexual orientation, gender identity, gender expression, disability, religion, height, weight, or veteran status in its membership or activities.

-Upon joining the organization, all members agree not to undermine the purpose or mission of Outlaws.
+Upon joining the organization, all members agree not to undermine the purpose or mission of OUTlaws.
+ARTICLE 0 — AFFILIATIONS

-Outlaws does not have any affiliations with any campus departments or other organizations at this time.
+OUTlaws does not have any affiliations with any campus departments or other organizations at this time.

 ARTICLE 1 — OBJECTIVES

-In furtherance of the general purpose set forth in the PREAMBLE, Outlaws will strive to achieve the following specific objectives but shall not be limited to these and may also strive to achieve such other objectives as the Executive Board or General Membership of Outlaws will from time to time deem appropriate.
+In furtherance of the general purpose set forth in the PREAMBLE, OUTlaws will strive to achieve the following specific objectives but shall not be limited to these and may also strive to achieve such other objectives as the Executive Board or General Membership of OUTlaws will from time to time deem appropriate.

 1.1 – To provide a forum for LGBTQ law students to meet and form a supportive community.
+1.2 – To ensure that OUTlaws is a welcoming organization for all.

 1.3 – To increase the visibility and involvement of our queer students of color, trans* and nonbinary students, and disabled students.

-1.4 – To actively engage prospective queer students and encourage enrollment in Outlaws.
+1.4 – To actively engage prospective queer students and encourage enrollment in OUTlaws.

 1.5 – To add the voices of LGBTQ law students to the dialogue of the law school and university communities.